Skip to main content

 It is a competitive world though; and for the top graduates, it can be quite lucrative; if you're coming out of a top university with top grades, you're likely to be welcomed by a lot of employers, and they'll often pay that bit extra to have the top talent working for them rather than a competitor.
 Those are very competitive roles, though, and I think there's a bit of a drop in salaries offered for more average employers to more average graduates.

-I'm not sure how well my information will convert, as it's based on conversations I've had with graduate engineers in the UK, possibly a few years ago - so it might not translate accurately to the current US market - but based on a bit of currency conversion and accounting for inflation, I'd estimate a more typical graduate aerospace engineer could be as low as the $34k-47k ballpark.
+I'm not sure how well my information will convert, as it's based on conversations I've had with graduate engineers in the UK, possibly a few years ago - so it probably doesn't accurately to the current US market - I think US salaries tend to be higher than UK salaries to compensate for differences in how things like tax and healthcare are accounted for.
+However, just based on a bit of currency conversion and accounting for inflation, I'd have estimated a more typical graduate aerospace engineer could be as low as the $34k-47k ballpark.
 Once you gain some experience, you can expect salaries more like the ranges you hear about online.

 Of course the best way to check is to go through the sort of job listings you'll be applying to and check - a search with keywords like "graduate aerospace engineering jobs" is a good place to start - although a lot of places don't list salary or hide behind "competitive salary", so it might take a bit of searching to find some figures to work with.